 Grow these sedum plants in full sun to partial shade, in a well-drained soil with a neutral soil pH.
 Angelina stonecrop is a drought-tolerant ground cover once established.
 Its golden foliage is promoted by a location in full sun.

-Uses in Landscape Design, Wildlife Attracted to It
+Uses in Landscape Design and Wildlife Attracted to It

 Because of its chartreuse or golden foliage color, this sedum looks especially good when combined with plants that have dark or reddish foliage.
 For the same reason, a red mulch will set off Angelina stonecrop.
 Mass the plants together for use as a ground cover or perennial border.
 Nice rock garden plants, these succulents can also be planted between the stones in a dry-wall stone retaining wall.
 You will also see them planted in patio containers and hanging baskets, too.

-Butterflies are attracted to Angelina stonecrop; deer, fortunately, is not.
+Butterflies are attracted to Angelina stonecrop; deers, fortunately, are not.

 Angelina stonecrop plants are easy to grow, and these perennials are easy to propagate by rooting.
 In fact, stems that break off sometimes root all by themselves.
 The plants may spread over time, so this plant may not be for you if you are seeking something that is super well-behaved.
 Prune them whenever (if ever) you feel they have become too large.
 The yellow flower clusters are reasonably attractive, although the flower stalks are awkwardly tall.
 But once the blooms fade, you are left with rather ugly brown stalks, which some like to remove for aesthetic reasons.